 Surface Roughness Influence

-The MS-DOS program ‘Hertz.exe’ (from C. Thijsse), briefly mentioned above, also had the possibility to calculate the influence of surface roughness.
-The theory of Greenwood & Tripp, which is based on Gaussian distributed roughness asperities, is described in Contact Mechanics of K.L.
+The MS-DOS program ‘Hertz.exe’ (by C. Thijsse), briefly mentioned above, also had the ability to calculate the influence of surface roughness.
+The theory of Greenwood & Tripp, based on Gaussian distributed roughness asperities, is described in Contact Mechanics by K.L.
 Johnson.
-However, implementation seemed rather difficult because it requires input of (often) unknown parameters.
+However, the implementation seemed to be rather difficult because it requires the input of (often) unknown parameters.

-By coincidence, I came into contact with C. Thijsse, who, when asked, wanted to give me the source code of Hertz.exe.
-In the source code, I saw that he used a simple, but excellent curve-fit of figure 13.12 from K.L.
+By chance, I came into contact with C. Thijsse who, when asked, agreed to give me the source code of the MS-DOS program ‘Hertz.exe’.
+In the source code I saw that he used a simple but excellent curve-fit from figure 13.12 of K.L.
 Johnson’s book.
-This curve-fit is now also used by HertzWin.
-See the help function in HertzWin for more information.
+This curve fit is now used by HertzWin.
+See the help in HertzWin for more information.

 Lifetime Estimation

-In addition to surface roughness, the MS-DOS program ‘Hertz.exe’ also included the possibility to calculate a minimum hardness of the materials used.
-A desired number of revolutions and the lubrication conditions were the required input.
+In addition to surface roughness, the MS-DOS program ‘Hertz.exe’ also included the ability to calculate a minimum hardness of the materials used.
+The required input was a desired speed and lubrication conditions.
 At the request of users, this functionality has also been added to HertzWin.

-The algorithm for the lifetime calculation is derived from theories and measured values from different authors.
-These are mainly from literature about gears.
-Used sources are:
+The lifetime calculation algorithm is derived from theories and measurements of various authors.
+These are mainly from gear literature.
+The sources used are:

-The results are only valid for steel and cast iron materials.
-Unfortunately, there are no further details or documentation about the backgrounds of the algorithms used.
+The results are valid for steel and cast iron materials only.
+Unfortunately, there are no further details or documentation about the background of the algorithms used.

 Microsoft Windows Compatibility

-The development of HertzWin started under Windows XP.
-Besides the functionality, the program must of course also continue to work under newer operating systems.
-The arrival of Windows 7 had a considerable impact.
-The overall design was a mess and buttons and texts were poorly visible.
+The development of HertzWin started with Windows XP.
+Besides the functionality, the program had to work on newer operating systems as well.
+The arrival of Windows 7 had a significant impact.
+The overall design was a mess and buttons and text were hard to see.

-The problems were pretty easy to solve although it did not turn out as good as it should be.
-A so-called ‘manifest file’ had to be added.
-Only then are all elements of the program displayed as it should be.
+The problems were fairly easy to solve, although it was not as good as it should have been.
+A manifest file had to be added.
+Only then all elements of the program are displayed as they should be.

-Thanks to the fantastic tool Manifest Creator from LaVolpe ‘, creating a manifest file became a breeze.
-The latest update of the manifest file in release 2.9.0, also makes HertzWin look as intended under Windows 10.
+Thanks to the fantastic tool Manifest Creator by LaVolpe ‘, creating a manifest file became a breeze.
+With the latest update of the manifest file in version 2.9.0, HertzWin now looks as intended on Windows 10 as well as Windows 11.